 The Bank of England has donated some notes with significant, or low level, serial numbers to people and institutions that were involved in its development or that traditionally get one when a new series is launched.

-As mentioned earlier, the Queen was given the first note, while the Churchill War Rooms has been gifted the note AA01 001945.
+For example, the Churchill War Rooms has been gifted the note AA01 001945.

 How to get one

-Pay a visit to your bank and take out some cash, visit an ATM to withdraw money or spend larger notes to get change and boost your chances of getting one.
+Your strategy is pretty straightforward, really: pay a visit to your bank and take out some cash, visit an ATM to withdraw money or spend larger notes to get change and boost your chances of getting one.

 Around 5,200 ATMs dispense £5 notes according to the Bank of England and most have been adapted to handle the new polymer version.